nickydraz/Mobile_App_Project_4/README.md

   - Stage 2: Players can drag the avatar and tap to fire
 - Multiple types of enemies
   - Stage 1: Enemies spawn in random locations at random intervals and remain stationary
   - Stage 2: Enemies spawn as in Stage 1.
 Enemies fire at player.
+Enemies move randomly.
 - Multiple Stages
   - Stage 1: Player has X time to kill enemies on the screen.
 Must kill at least 10 to continue to stage 2
   - Stage 2: Player must kill all enemies on the screen without dying